David-Tam/ML-Bank-Churn/README.md

 ![alt text](images/EstimatedSalary.png)

 ## c) Correlation matrix
 Now let's see the correlation matrix for all relevant variables.
+This matrix roughly shows the "relationship" between varaibles.

 Irrelevant variables: 'RowNumber', 'CustomerID', 'Surname', 'Geography' are removed from the dataset.
 ![alt text](images/2d.png)

-The corresponding heat map:
+The corresponding confusion matrix is shown in the following heat map:
 ![alt text](images/corr_heatmap.png)

 # 3. Data Preparation